 Sadly, the oft-touted benefits of consuming local raw honey have little evidence to back them.
 Windborne pollen is not the same pollen that is spread by insects and contained in honey.
 Aside from the old honey and lemon cough remedy, many of these benefits may be folklore.
 However, this doesn’t change the fact that it’s an excellent sweetener.

 - Peel ginger and turmeric root.
-(Peeling with a spoon is the simplest method and also be aware – turmeric will STAIN EVERYTHING.
+(Peeling with a spoon is the simplest method and also be aware – turmeric will STAIN EVERYTHING, including your hands.
 Wear gloves, cover cutting boards and any surfaces.)

 - Quarter the lemon and chop the ginger root and turmeric into smaller pieces. (if using a blender)